Main Content

 4. Click OK to create the custom requirement type.

-Navigate from Referenced Requirements to Requirements in Third-Party Applications
+Navigate from Imported Requirements to Original Requirements

 1. Create a navigation callback function.
 Optionally, you can use the Requirements Toolbox template to develop your navigation callback function.
 To generate the template: